Mind-Children/testt-llm-tts/PYTHON-HELL.md

 # HOW TO FIX ALL THE PYTHON ISSUES YOU MIGHT ENCOUNTER

-`pip` and what they call 'packages' is one giant flaming mountain of lazy-ass crap...
+Unfortunately, `pip` and what they call 'packages' is one giant flaming mountain of fecal matter.
+Here are some experiences that might come in handy navigating through it.

 Depending on the target platform (hardware, Jetpack version, Linux version, etc.) you might need to play around with different versions of python to get the right mix that works.
-For the Jetson Orin, I managed to make it work with Ubuntu 22.04, python 3.10, Jetpack 6.1, CUDA 12.6
+For the Jetson Orin, I managed to make it work with Ubuntu 22.04, python 3.11, Jetpack 6.1, CUDA 12.6.

 ## Python version